garden-io/garden/docs/reference/commands.md

     # The module spec, as defined by the provider plugin.
     spec:

+        # POSIX-style filename to write the resolved file contents to, relative to the path of the module.
+        #
+        # Note that any existing file with the same name will be overwritten.
+If the path contains one or more
+        # directories, they will be automatically created if missing.
+        targetPath:

+        # The desired file contents as a string.
+        value:

+        sourcePath:

     # The name of the parent module (e.g. a templated module that generated this module), if applicable.
     parentName: